So you’re looking to learn how to increase bench press strength?

 A superset is when you do to different exercises back to back with no break in between.
 In the strength training world, supersets are exceptionally well known for building up your arms.
 People love to do supersets of biceps and triceps exercises back to back.

-Supersets are how to increase bench press strength.
+Supersets are how to build press strength.
 If you are looking to get an extra pump that will result in more significant strength gains over time, I highly recommend you incorporate supersets into your workouts.

 I like to use supersets spontaneously to help keep my chest guessing how I’m going to break it off that day.
 So, I’ll do a set on the bench and then throw in some plyometric pushups or cable flyes after a set on the bench.
 Or if I’m finishing off my chest workout with pec deck flyes, I’ll toss in plyometric pushups to give myself a good pump.

-Use Cables to Isolate Your Pecs to Perfection
+How Do You Use Cables to Isolate Your Pecs to Perfection?

 I’m not here to tell you that doing dumbbell flyes is to be avoided like the plague.
 I will say that I think that using cables for your flyes beat the dumbbell flyes hands down.
 Using cables ensures that you have constant tension on the pecs throughout the entire rep, especially at the end of the positive portion of the rep, where you squeeze your hands together.
 You can feel the muscle under tension at that point.
 When doing your cable flyes, you should make it a standard practice to hold that squeeze at the top of the rep for a 3-second count.